adjtomo/pyatoa/pyatoa/docs/README.md

-To build these docs, run:
+To build these docs, please run the following command, which will generate the required html files:

 ```bash
 python convert.py index